18 Jun Plotting Out Your Galley Kitchen, Made Simple

 Is Galley the Right Fit?

-Understanding the minimum workable dimensions for your new kitchen is essential to a successful remodel.
+Understanding the minimum workable dimensions for your new kitchen remodeling project is essential to a successful remodel.
 Given the parameters of a galley, too narrow of a walking space OR too great between the two sides can hinder your ability to use the kitchen productively.
 A galley requiring you to take several strides from side to side loses a lot of its inherent convenience.

 The greatest virtue of the galley is how industrious its work triangle can be.
 Due to the proximity of every element, your fridge, stove top, and sink should all easily be well within an 8’ perimeter.